Queen surprises with unveiling of ‘Elizabeth line’ Tube plaque in London

-Queen Elizabeth has made a surprise appearance at a ceremony to mark the completion of a long-awaited London Tube line named in her honour.
+The Queen has made a surprise appearance at a ceremony to mark the completion of a long-awaited London Tube line named in her honour.

-The Queen, wearing a bright yellow hat and coat and using a walking stick, on Tuesday unveiled a plaque at Paddington Station.
+The Queen, wearing a bright yellow hat and coat and using a walking stick, unveiled a plaque at Paddington Station on Tuesday (British time).

 It is the latest public outing for the 96-year-old monarch who, despite missing a speech in parliament last week due to mobility issues, twice attended a horse show at her Windsor Castle residence in recent days.